SitePen/dstore/docs/Adapters.md

 });
 ```

-This provides  to the methods and properties inherited from `dstore/api/Store`, the `StoreAdapter` module also exposes the following method.
+This provides all the methods and properties inherited from `dstore/api/Store`.

 ## DstoreAdapter